 10. Use of vehicle

-How a person uses his or her vehicle is a factor that affects car insurance rates.
+How a person uses his or her vehicle is a factor that affects car insurance rates in Michigan.
 Insurers want to know if the car is being used to just do errands around town or whether it’s being used to commute long distances to work or school.
 Additionally, especially in this era of ride-sharing, insurance companies are particularly attuned to whether a vehicle is being used for personal or business purposes.

 11. The actual vehicle